Women's soccer in Canada: Club soccer

+In 2025, the Northern Super League played its first season.
+It was the first professional women's league in Canada and the first national league, with six teams from across the country.
+There are four regional pro-am leagues: League1 Ontario, Ligue1 Québec, League1 Alberta, and League1 British Columbia.
+League1 Ontario was the first to debut, in 2015.

 From 2013 to 2021, some Canadian national team players had their salaries partially paid by the CSA and other federal government athlete funding programs to play in the National Women's Soccer League in the United States.
 The exact proportion of salaries paid by the CSA was negotiated with NWSL teams.
 Unsubsidized Canadian players could also play in the league as part of the international quota while others play in Europe.
 Canadian players play in the NWSL although all franchises are located in the U.S.; no Canadian franchises play in this U.S.-based league.
 Financial remuneration varies in the NWSL; the four-month-long league is new as of 2013 and salaries for unsubsidized players are not high enough to support them without other outside income.

+Women’s soccer and Canada’s challenges

+Research on women in soccer has examined gender relations at the nexus of identity, sexuality, race, and ethnicity through studies of players, coaches, administrators, and supporters.

+While acknowledging the accomplishments of sportswomen, these studies also highlight the ongoing challenges faced by female soccer players.
+This is partially a reflection of soccer's historical standing outside of North America, where it is recognized as a national sport and enculturation site in addition to being a significant location for the social construction and performance of masculine identities.
+Women's participation in soccer is undervalued in environments where it simultaneously reinforces and reproduces nationalism and masculinity.